A Powerful Quotation: Tell-tale Signs Of A Dictator In The Making

 by Gene Griessman, Ph.D

 Here’s a remarkable description of Hitler that you may be able to use in your writing or speeches.
 I have Garrison Keillor and “The Writer’s Almanac” to thank for discovering this remarkable piece.

-Here’s the background.
 In 1922 an American writer by the name of Janet Flanner took a trip to Paris, and decided to settle there.
 Harold Ross asked Flanner if she would write for his new publication that he named The New Yorker.
-Flanner agreed, and thus began her “Letters from Paris” column that ran for 50 years.
 She once said that of all the work she did for the magazine, she was most proud of her 1936 piece on Hitler, entitled “Fuhrer.”

-It is far easier to look back and recognize tell-tell signs, but this description of Hitler was written when many world leaders were taken in by him, when some political figures were praising his accomplishments.
+This piece was written when many world leaders were taken in by Hitler and were praising his accomplishments.
 An excerpt from Flanner’s piece on Hitler is below.
-If ever character was destiny, it was revealed in what Hitler became.
-And Hitler’s character is reveled here:

 On the other hand, he is a natural and masterly advertiser, a phenomenal propagandist within his limits, the greatest mob orator in German annals, and one of the most inventive organizers in European history.
 He believes in intolerance as a pragmatic principle.
 He accepts violence as a detail of state, he says mercy is not his affair with men, yet he is kind to dumb animals. … His moods change often, his opinions never.
 Since the age of twenty, they have been mainly anti-Semitic, anti-Communist, anti-suffrage, and Pan-German.
 He has a fine library of six thousand volumes, yet he never reads; books would do him no good — his mind is made up.“